wodby/docs/apps/remote-workspace/sftp.md

 3. Go to `Tools > Deployment > Configuration`, add a new server with type SFTP

-4. Navigate to `Bundle > nginx-php` in the dashboard and copy/paste SFTP credentials.
+4. Navigate to `Stack > nginx-php` in the dashboard and copy/paste SFTP credentials.
 Specify the path to your private SSH key and make sure you've added the public key from the same pair to your Wodby profile.
 Click `Test SFTP connection` to make sure everything works.
 <br>![](images/phpstorm-wodby-deployment.jpg)

 5. Now go to tab `Mappings` and set `Deployment on server` path to `/`